 This collaborative program, in addition to drawing on the resources of two strong institutions, has several other features that distinguish it from most doctoral programs in education nationwide.
 It has a very specific and clearly designed focus, which applies to all of its students.
-It has been designed for the crucial mission of preparing individuals who seek to advance their research knowledge and skills for the purpose of creating and supporting positive change in diverse educational settings.
+It has been designed as an inclusive program for the crucial mission of preparing individuals who seek to advance their research knowledge and skills for the purpose of creating and supporting positive change in diverse educational settings.

 Candidates in our program will be trained to integrate three essential roles as: